An Approximation Algorithm for the Connected Maximum Coverage Problem in Directed Graphs: Abstract

 \section{Abstract}

-In the Connected Budgeted maximum Coverage problem (\CBMC), we are given a collection of subsets $\mathcal{S}$, defined over a ground set $X$, and an undirected graph $G=(V,E)$, where each node is associated with a set of $\mathcal{S}$.
+In the Directed rooted Connected Budgeted maximum Coverage problem (\DRCC), we are given a collection of subsets $\mathcal{S}$, defined over a ground set $X$, and a directed graph $G=(V,E)$, where each node is associated with a set of $\mathcal{S}$.
 Each set in $\mathcal{S}$ has a different cost and each element of $X$ gives a different prize.
-The goal is to find a subcollection $\mathcal{S}'\subseteq \mathcal{S}$ such that $\mathcal{S}'$ induces a connected subgraph in $G$, the total cost of the sets in $\mathcal{S}'$ does not exceed a budget $B$, and the total prize of the elements covered by $\mathcal{S}'$ is maximized.
-The Directed rooted Connected Budgeted maximum Coverage problem (\DRCC) is a generalization of \CBMC where the underlying graph $G$ is directed and in the subgraph induced by $\mathcal{S}'$ in $G$ must be an out-tree rooted at a given node.
+The goal is to find a subcollection $\mathcal{S}'\subseteq \mathcal{S}$ such that $\mathcal{S}'$ induces an out-tree rooted at a given node, the total cost of the sets in $\mathcal{S}'$ does not exceed a budget $B$, and the total prize of the elements covered by $\mathcal{S}'$ is maximized.